neonify/lessgo/README.md

 -c      no of threads (default : 50)
 -R      to follow redirects (default : false)
--G      to grep the given status codes (default : *) -H      to specify the file containg headers
+-G      to grep the given status codes (default : *) -E      to exclude/hide the given status code (default : none) -H      to specify the file containg headers
 -D      to specify data to be sent (default : none)
 -T      to specify timeout (default : 0)